Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/index.md

 This page contains a list of all Sorcerer's Metamagic.
 Several metamagic have been slightly modified to align with the Crown & Misery campaign.

-**Spellcasting Modifier Adjustments**{ .inl } Certain Metamagic have been altered to use the player's spellcasting modifier instead of Charisma.
+**Spellcasting Modifier Adjustments**{.inl} Certain Metamagic have been altered to use the player's spellcasting modifier instead of Charisma.
 Note that the specific metamagic affected by these changes are not listed.

 ### 2024 Player's Handbook Metamagic